xeruf/instalee/README.md

 ### Configuration

-All configuration is stored in `INSTALEE_HOME` which defaults to `$XDG_CONFIG_HOME/instalee`.
+All configuration is stored in `INSTALEE_HOME` which defaults to `$XDG_CONFIG_HOME/instalee` or the current directory.

 First, customize the _handlers_ available on your system in `$INSTALEE_HOME/handlers.available` which is a newline-separated list of values that usually correspond to subdirectories of the `handlers` directory.
-The order determines the preference in which the _handlers_ are consulted.
+The _handlers_ are tried in the order they are listed.

-The following should be kept in mind when configuring instalee
+Keep the following in mind when configuring instalee:
 - `handlers.available` is a system-specific file,
   for sensible syncing across many different machines a mechanism such as [yasm alternate files](https://yadm.io/docs/alternates)